best-backgammon-books

 501 essential backgammon problems by Bill Robertie

-Both books are easy to read, and they are often funny because of the intervention of the mascot Nono.
-If you want to learn how to develop your checkers during the opening phase and to bear off like a pro, Opening concept and Endgame technique by Michi are definitely a sure bet.
+Both books are easy to read and often humorous, thanks to the recurring mascot Nono.
+If you want to improve your opening play and learn how to bear off like a pro, these books are a sure bet.

-From Basics to Badass and Cube like a boss by Marc Brockmann Olsen
+From Basics to Badass — Marc Brockmann Olsen

 From Basics to Badass by Marc Brockmann Olsen